Kaepernick pens letter to Jets asking to be signed to practice squad

 He added that he has maintained a rigorous training schedule while he has been out of the league.
 He listed former 49ers head coaches Jim Harbaugh and Chip Kelly as references, as well as Baltimore Ravens head coach John Harbaugh and Las Vegas Raiders owner Mark Davis.

-Kaepernick worked out for the Raiders in May 2022, according to CBS Sports.

-The Jets did bring in a quarterback on Tuesday, however, it was not Kaepernick.
+However, the Jets did bring in a quarterback on Tuesday, and it was not Kaepernick.
 The Jets announced that they agreed to a deal with veteran quarterback Trevor Siemian.

 The Jets have won one of their three games to open the season.
-Zach Wilson has completed 52.4% of his passes and thrown two touchdowns to four interceptions in those games.
+Wilson has completed 52.4% of his passes and thrown two touchdowns and four interceptions in those games.